WPIG: History

 The second generation of hosts remained in their positions for over a decade; from 1998 to 2006 and 2008 to 2009, the station's lineup featured the same lineup of disc jockeys.
 Mark Thompson, the program director and co-host of the morning show, is the last remaining on-air personality from this era; the other three hosts from this era (Casey Hill, Mike "Smitty" Smith and Jesse Garon, all three of whom have either retired from radio and/or left Western New York) went on to launch WGWE shortly after leaving The Pig.
-This cleared the way for the third, and later fourth, generation of hosts that currently air on the station.
+Thompson remained in the morning host position until 2025, when he announced his retirement, an event that was marked by the return of this era's hosts to the WPIG studios, who noted very little had changed under subsequent owners' leadership.

 WPIG added the slogan "Today's Fun Country" in 2009, which rotates with the "Sizzlin' Country" format.
 Also added around this time was the Big Pig Jackpot, a contest in which the station announces the amount of money in a progressive jackpot over the course of the day cold-calls random people in the listening area to test if they listen to the station; a person who either knows the answer (or, by chance, guesses correctly) wins the jackpot.
 The jackpot was dropped in 2014.

 The station tweaked its image in 2013 with its sale to Community Broadcasters, adding 30-minute blocks of "continuous country," dropping national news, auto racing coverage and its Saturday night classic country block, taking over the local chapter of the national Country Showdown competition (which had previously rested with WQRS), and changing its voiceover announcer for the first time since adopting the country format.
 The station began streaming its programming on the Internet for the first time in its history beginning in 2014.